 Final expense insurance tends to come with low policy limits (upper limit varies by provider, but is often $25,000 to 40,000).
 One big advantage is a guaranteed payout because the policy is whole life insurance.
 Additionally, final expense premiums are often lower than many whole life policies because the coverage amounts are typically lower.
 Final expense insurance is usually guaranteed or simplified issue, which means coverage and rates may not be based on your health.
 That’s another advantage if you are in poor health.

 Final expense policies are best for people who want coverage primarily to help their families handle funeral expenses and other incidentals, or whose health or age makes them ineligible for other forms of insurance.
-If you’re concerned about qualifying for insurance or affording high premiums, a policy that offers guaranteed coverage at affordable rates (like Fabric’s policy for seniors, issued through our partners at Gerber Life Insurance) can be a great solution.
+If you’re concerned about qualifying for insurance or affording high premiums, a policy that offers guaranteed coverage at affordable rates can be a great solution.

 Some life insurance policies, including some term life policies, may offer accelerated death benefit or long-term care riders.
 Adding these measures to a standard policy may give you the ability to use some of the face value of the policy toward expenses while you’re still living, like long-term care or final medical expenses.